 Jarvis is a two-time Emmy award winner and a four-time recipient of the Edward R. Murrow Award for Overall Excellence in Television and Radio.
 The Alliance for Women in Media named her one of the top business journalists in the country with its Women in Numbers Award.
 She is also the recipient of a duPont Award for her work covering the Newtown tragedy.

-Before joining ABC News Jarvis was co-host of “CBS This Morning: Saturday,” and Business and Economics correspondent for CBS News.
-Prior to CBS News Jarvis spent 3 years at CNBC reporting on market news from the New York Stock Exchange, NASDAQ and the New York Mercantile Exchange.
+Before joining ABC News, Jarvis was co-host of “CBS This Morning: Saturday,” and business and economics correspondent for CBS News.
+Prior to CBS News, she spent three years at CNBC reporting on market news from the New York Stock Exchange, NASDAQ and the New York Mercantile Exchange.
 She contributed regularly to NBC News including the “Today Show” and “Nightly News.”

 Jarvis began her journalism career writing for Crain’s Chicago Business and Business 2.0.
 She has also worked in investment banking and foreign currency trading.

 A graduate of the University of Chicago, Jarvis holds a degree in economics and constitutional law.
 A recipient of the University of Chicago Dean’s Grant, she studied European banking and financial markets and the formation of the European Union at the Université Sciences Po in Paris, France.

 Jarvis received national recognition for her work with Colin Powell, empowering children and improving communities.
 She was also named a National Point of Light, receiving accolades from Presidents Bill Clinton and George H.W.
 Bush.